Honduras Service Trip

 - Medical Professionals: Medical staffing teams take one-week shifts in the spirit of “voluntourism.”

-Contact us to learn how you can contribute to the new community center in Honduras.
+Contact us to learn how you contribute to the new community center in Honduras, contribute equipment or supplies, or get involved and volunteer.